Best Free PDF Tools for Students in 2026

 - Stamp pages with IMPORTANT or REVIEW for quick scanning during revision

-The annotated PDF becomes your personalized study document - the original content plus your own layer of understanding, combined and searchable.
+The annotated PDF becomes your personalised study document — the original content plus your own layer of understanding, combined and searchable.

 PDF Tasks for School and University Projects

-Projects generate a mix of PDF tasks - cover pages, signed declarations, research annotations, image insertions, page numbering.
-Here's how to handle each one quickly.
+Projects generate a mix of PDF tasks — cover pages, signed declarations, research annotations, image insertions, page numbering.
+Here is how to handle each one quickly.

 Filling a cover page or declaration: Most institutions provide PDF templates.
 Use Fill PDF Form for interactive forms with fillable fields.
 For flat PDF templates (where you need to type over the form), use Edit PDF to add text boxes positioned over each field.